-Two weeks we looked briefly at how the scriptures, both the books of the old testament and the books of the new testament, are in complete harmony with each other despite the fact that the 66 books were written by over 40 different authors over a period of 1500 years.
+In the last few weeks we have covered the most basic doctrines of our faith.
+Does God exist?
+Was Jesus God?
+Are the scriptures inspired by God?
+Are we still under the Law?
+How did Jesus fulfill the law and the prophets?
+We looked at how the scriptures, both the books of the old testament and the books of the new testament, are in complete harmony with each other despite the fact that the 66 books were written by over 40 different authors over a period of 1500 years.
 The old testament pointed to a suffering Messiah that was to come to be salvation for mankind.
 Messianic prophesies were written so that when the Messiah came, he could be identified.
 In the new testament we see how Jesus fulfilled those prophesies.

 When we read and understand the scriptures it becomes very clear that, although they were written by men, they had to be inspired by God.
 When you look at the prophesies both in the old and new testament and see how Jesus fulfilled them perfectly, it becomes perfectly clear that He truly was the Son of God.
-The odds of one man being able to fulfill all of the prophesies concerning the Messiah was impossible.
+The odds of one man being able to fulfill all of the prophesies concerning the Messiah was virtually impossible.
 Jesus was the prophesied Messiah!

-Then last week we examined God's plan of salvation for the world?

-It was to send His Son to the world to teach us concerning His kingdom and to die on the cross as a perfect sacrifice for all mankind.
+This morning I would like to examine God's plan of salvation for the world.
+It is the gospel (the good news) of Jesus Christ.
+It was to send His Son to this world to teach us concerning His kingdom and to die on the cross as a perfect sacrifice for all mankind so we could have salvation through His name.
 John describes it in chapter 3.